claucia/web-app-template/README.md

 1. Update the following values in the `package.json` file:
    - `name`
    - `description`
-   - `public-url` parameter used in the `deploy` script.
+   - `public-url` parameter used in the `build` script.
 It should match your newly created repository name.
 1. Run `npm install` to download the dependencies.
 It should create the `node_modules` folder and update the `package-lock.json` file.
 1. Update the contents of the `README.md` file:
    - Update the title.